yaredwb/PMT/index.md

 \end{aligned}
 $$

-Eulerian description of the velocity and acceleration may be derived by using  in .
+Eulerian description of the velocity and acceleration may be derived by using \ref{e:xalpha} in .
 Given an Eulerian description of the velocity $$ \mathbf v^\alpha(\mathbf x^\alpha,t) $$, the Eulerian acceleration $$ \mathbf a^\alpha $$ may be derived by evaluating the time derivative of the velocity where the Lagrangian coordinates are held constant.
 That is, by applying the chain rule

 $$
 \mathbf a^\alpha = \frac{\partial \mathbf v^\alpha}{\partial t} + \nabla \mathbf v^\alpha \cdot \mathbf v^\alpha.